stuartsierra/component/README.md

-# component
+# Component

-'Component' is a tiny Clojure framework for managing the lifecycle of software components which have runtime state.
+'Component' is a tiny Clojure framework for managing the lifecycle and dependencies of software components which have runtime state.

 This is primarily a design pattern with a few helper functions.
 It can be seen as a style of dependency injection using immutable data